John Force: 2010

 The start of the 2010 season saw Force celebrate 25 years with the same sponsor, as well as 34 years in the NHRA.
 On February 14, Force won the season opener at Auto Club Raceway at Pomona in the 50th Winternationals in California defeating Ron Capps.
-After 13 events, Force had 4 wins, and lead the Funny Car points standings with 933, 58 ahead of teammate Robert Hight.
+After 13 events, Force had four wins, and lead the Funny Car points standings with 933, 58 ahead of teammate Robert Hight.

 Going into the Auto Club of Southern California Finals in Pomona, CA on November 14, 2010, Force needed some help to win the championship.
-He started the day 38 points behind 28-year-old Matt Hagan, who ran for team rival Don Shumacher and his team.
+He started the day 38 points behind 28-year-old Matt Hagan, who ran for team rival Don Schumacher and his team.
 In order to capture the championship he needed to finish two rounds ahead of Hagan.
 With Bob Tasca III taking Hagan out in the first round, Force won his first round over Gary Densham and second-round win over Bob Bode, securing the championship.
 He then went on to victory beating Melanie Troxel in the semi-finals and in the final, defeated Jeff Arend.
 John Force now has the distinction of being the oldest NHRA champion in history.
 Long-time crew chief Austin Coil resigned from John Force Racing on November 16, 2010.

 2011

 As of February 7, 2011, JFR has already flip-flopped cars between John, Robert, Ashley, and Mike.
-Ashley Force Hood announced that she was expecting her 1st child, and would sit out the 2011 Full Throttle Drag Racing Season.
+Ashley Force Hood announced that she was expecting her first child, and would sit out the 2011 Full Throttle Drag Racing Season.
 John Force would drive Force Hood's new Ford Mustang with Dean Antonelli and Ron Douglas tuning, sponsored by Castrol Motor Oil.
 Robert Hight will remain in the Auto Club of Southern California Ford Mustang.
 Mike Neff, after co-crew chiefing John Force's car with Austin Coil, will drive Force's car from John's 2010 championship season.
 Neff's Ford Mustang will be sponsored by Castrol Oil.
 As of February 7, 2011, JFR started testing for the 2011 season.
 Out of the 11 testers so far, Force is 1st, Hight was 5th, and Neff was 6th.

 As of July 31, Force is 7th in the points standings, while teammate Mike Neff is leading, and Robert Hight is in second.